-6. Most molluscs, like snails, clams, and oysters, have hard shells as a means of protection.
+6. Most mollusks, like snails, clams, and oysters, have hard shells as a means of protection.
 But not the nudibranch

-As it transitions to its juvenile state the baby nudibranch loses its shell in favor of other defence mechanisms.
+As it transitions to its juvenile state the baby nudibranch loses its shell in favor of other defense mechanisms.

 Nudibranchs derive their colors from the things they eat.
 Which includes sponges, anemones, and even other nudibranchs.